 The London Street Art Walking Tour with Context Travel

 This Context Travel walking tour really exceeded my expectations.
 I got my dose of street art, sure.
 But I also got the cultural history of a London neighborhood that is off the usual tourist trail.
 The tour gave me a much better appreciation for the complex social fabric of London.
-If you are in London, I highly recommend this particular East End street art walking tour.
+If you are in London, I highly recommend this particular East End street art walking tour or this riverside stroll.
 If gritty industrialism and street art ain’t your thing, then they also have a raft of other London walking tours covering architecture, museums, food and history.

 Want More Street Art?